robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 ---
 Students at the Plantin Institute of Typography in Antwerp documented their research of the 18th-century Belgian punchcutter Jacques-François Rosart and turned it into a fabulous website called [The Rosart Project](https://www.rosart.nl//).
 But what’s so interesting here is that the research was treated as a network of publishing projects.

-First up, students photographed Rosart’s dazzling punches from the North Holland Archives in Haarlem:
+First up, the team photographed Rosart’s dazzling punches from the North Holland Archives in Haarlem:

 ![A photograph by Walda Verbaenen of Rosart’s punches](/uploads/rosart-punches.png)